Tag Archives: Relax

 Shutting off all electronics and stopping work 1 or 2 hours before bed can help with a good nights sleep.
 Doing activities that help you to relax and wind down will also help you sleep.
 Have a hot bath, listen to relaxation recordings, read something uplifting or write in your gratitude journal and have a good nights sleep.

 Many of the tips you’ll find in this collection are ones you have probably heard before.
 It often takes us hearing something several times and presented in different ways before we are ready to take action on the information we’ve heard.
-Think of this collection as gentle, daily reminders to do the best for yourself that you can in 2017.
+Think of this collection as gentle reminders to do the best for yourself.
 I am hoping to present the information to you in very easy and do-able steps.
-We will start out with the most basic tips and gradually increase in complexity as the year goes on.
+We will start out with the most basic tips and gradually increase in complexity.
 We will even spiral back on some of the tips we’ve mentioned earlier, adding depth each time around.

 Some of the tips will resonate with you and some won’t.
 Don’t worry about the ones that don’t.
 Do what works for you and leave the rest.
 Guilt free!